Anthony the Great: Demons in the cave

-Once, Anthony tried to hide in a cave to escape the demons that plagued him.
-There were so many little demons in the cave though, that Anthony's servant had to carry him out because they had beaten him to death.
+Being an ascetic, Anthony went out to live in the tombs away from the village.
+There were so many demons in the cave though, that Anthony's servant had to carry him out because they had beaten him to death.
 When the hermits were gathered to Anthony's corpse to mourn his death, Anthony was revived.
 He demanded that his servants take him back to that cave where the demons had beaten him.
 When he got there he called out to the demons, and they came back as wild beasts to rip him to shreds.
-All of a sudden a bright light flashed, and the demons ran away.
+Suddenly a bright light flashed, and the demons ran away.
 Anthony knew that the light must have come from God, and he asked God where he was before when the demons attacked him.
 God replied, "I was here but I would see and abide to see thy battle, and because thou hast mainly fought and well maintained thy battle, I shall make thy name to be spread through all the world."

 Veneration

-Anthony had been secretly buried on the mountain-top where he had chosen to live.
-His remains were reportedly discovered in 361, and transferred to Alexandria.
+Anthony had been secretly buried on the mountaintop where he had chosen to live.
+His remains were reportedly discovered in 361 and transferred to Alexandria.
 Some time later, they were taken from Alexandria to Constantinople, so that they might escape the destruction being perpetrated by invading Saracens.
 In the eleventh century, the Byzantine emperor gave them to the French Count Jocelin.
 Jocelin had them transferred to La-Motte-Saint-Didier, later renamed.
 There, Jocelin undertook to build a church to house the remains, but died before the church was even started.
 The building was finally erected in 1297 and became a centre of veneration and pilgrimage, known as Saint-Antoine-l'Abbaye.

 Anthony is credited with assisting in a number of miraculous healings, primarily from ergotism, which became known as "St. Anthony's Fire".
-He was credited by two local noblemen of assisting them in recovery from the disease.
+Two local noblemen credited his assistance in their recovery from the disease.
 They then founded the Hospital Brothers of St. Anthony in honor of him, who specialized in nursing the victims of skin diseases.